Elf Aquitaine: Founding and mergers (1965–1979)

-In December 1965, RAP, SNPA and BRP were merged to form Entreprise de Recherches et d'Activités Pétrolières (ERAP), later Elf-ERAP (Essence Lubricants France).
+In December 1965, RAP, SNPA and BRP were merged to form Entreprise de Recherches et d'Activités Pétrolières (ERAP), later Elf-ERAP (Essences et Lubrifiants de France).
 UGP eventually merged with UGD and integrated into the newly formed group.
 The resulting company achieved vertical integration, owning assets in all phases of the oil and gas business from exploration to production, refinery, distribution and research.

 On April 28, 1967, the company's disparate brands and products were unified under the Elf brand.
 Elf was the first company to pioneer a completely synthetic racing oil.

 In 1973, Elf diversified with subsidiary SNPA creating a pharmaceuticals subsidiary Sanofi, and acquired the pharmaceutical groups Labaz, Castaigne, and Robilliart as well as the purchase of minor interests in a cosmetics company.

 In 1976, Elf-ERAP merged with Antar Pétroles de l'Atlantique to become Société Nationale Elf Aquitaine (SNEA), later Elf Aquitaine.

 Hoax and merger (1979–1993)

 In 1979, Elf Aquitaine lost over US$150 million in the Great Oil Sniffer Hoax to develop a new "gravity wave-based oil detection system", which was later revealed to be a scam.

 In 1981, Elf Aquitaine bought Texasgulf for US $3 billion, despite a request by the US government to postpone the merger for time to study the implications.
 At the time, Texasgulf was the largest producer of sulphur in the world, with Elf Aquitaine gaining majority control.
 Texasgulf was over one-third owned by the government of Canada.

 In 1991, Elf Aquitaine was listed on the NYSE.

 In 1993, Elf was awarded an exclusive contract to the Iraqi oil fields by Iraqi leader Saddam Hussein.